 Statement of intent

-· We would aspire to a situation where all parents and students make ambitious decisions about their post-16 or post-18 study routes.
+· We aspire to a situation where all parents and students make ambitious decisions about their post-16 or post-18 study routes.

 · We aim to close any gaps in terms of achievement, supporting them with the demands of class-work, homework, non-examined assessment and examination components of their chosen courses.